captainbland/nim-validation/README.md

 This library is still very young, so is quite likely to explode.
 Licensed under GPLv3.
 Currently it will build under 0.18.0.

 ## Examples

+### Basic example
 There are some examples in the tests directory.
 Here's one for a quick viewing.
+It shows a couple of the validators being used - lessThan which just determines if the field being validated is less than the value given, and matchesPattern which determines if the field matches a regex.

+In the test given here, you can see there is a single validation error where 100 is not less than 50.

 ```nim
 type TestObject = object